 There’s a great activity on the CBeebies website focusing on drawing rainbows and sticking them your windows to spread a little joy.

-There’s also some great resources to be found on the Artful Parent website.
+Craftspal highlight some quick, easy crafts ideas and, there are more great resources to be found on the Artful Parent website.

 The artful parent is also a great resource for fun kids recipes.